-Today’s post celebrates the day that Howard F. Yerges went to rest in peace.
-Howard Frederick Yerges, Jr. died on this date in 2000 at the age of seventy-five.
+Today’s post celebrates the day that Howard Yerges went to rest in peace in 2000.
+Howard Frederick Yerges, Jr. died on this day at the age of seventy-five.
 He played quarterback for Fritz Crisler from 1944 to 1947.
 However, that’s not all he did.
 Let’s find out more about this unique Wolverine football player.

 Howard F. Yerges was the son of an Ohio State Buckeye named Howard Yerges, Sr. The elder Yerges was the starting quarterback for the Buckeyes from 1915 to 1917.
 He led Ohio State to a record of 20 wins, 1 loss and 2 ties as a starter, including back to back Conference Championships in 1916 and 1917.
 Yes, Howard’s father was pretty good.
 Guess where Howard Yerges, Jr. started his college football career?
 Well, if you guessed Ohio State you are correct!

 Howard Yerges, Jr. enrolled at The Ohio State University in the fall of 1943.
 He wore jersey number 25 and was listed as a quarterback.
 He lettered during that season, but Yerges was only a Buckeye for one season thanks to the U. S. Navy.
 The war years caused some very interesting things to happen in college football.
 One of them was a special officer training program that was conducted at The University of Michigan.
 As a Naval trainee, Howard F. Yerges, Jr. left Columbus in the summer of 1944 to train in Ann Arbor.
 He never looked back!